cyberboysumanjay/TorrFlix/README.md

 > sudo -H pip3 install -r requirements.txt

+TorrFlix uses VLC for streaming.
+Make sure it is installed in your PC.
+Read install instructions [here](https://www.videolan.org/vlc/)

  It seems we are all set with the requirements things.
 Let's start the script now!
  Run the script using the command
  > python3 play.py